Daghug0/todo_list/readme.txt

 WORKER can change from STATE 1 to 2
 MANAGER can change it from STATE 2 to 3
 ADMIN can change the state as he wants

+BASIC USER:
+    Show the tasks they have to do ask for updates
+MANAGER:
+    1. Ask for operation : Read/write/modify/delete.
+    2.In case of read :
+            a.Read criterias : owner and or due
+    3.In case of write :
+            a. ask for title (mandatory), due date and owner (optionnal) 4.In case of modify:
+            a. ask for the task to be modified (ID)
+            b. ask for the parameter to be modified
+            c. ask for the modified parameter
+    5.In case of delete:
+            a. ask for the ID of the task to be deleted